techgirldiaries/task-tracker-cli/README.md

 # Task Tracker CLI

-Task Tracker CLI is a simple command-line application for managing your tasks.
-It allows you to add, update, delete, and list tasks with statuses such as "todo", "in-progress", and "done".
-Additional features include setting task priorities, due dates, and notes, as well as sorting and clearing tasks.
+Task Tracker CLI is a simple command-line application for tracking and managing your tasks.
+It allows you to add, update, delete and list tasks with statuses such as "todo", "in-progress" and "done".
+Additional features include setting task priorities, due dates and notes, as well as sorting and clearing tasks.
 Tasks are stored in a JSON file named `tasks.json` in the current directory.
 This is a solution for the [Task Tracker](https://github.com/techgirldiaries/task-tracker-cli) challenge from [Roadmap.sh](https://roadmap.sh/projects/task-tracker).

 ## How to Use